bcgov/tidyhydat.ws/README.md

 ## Project Status

 This project is now deprecated.
-The functionality previously provided by this package is now available directly in [tidyhydat](https://docs.ropensci.org/tidyhydat/) as [version 0.6.0](https://docs.ropensci.org/tidyhydat/news/index.html#tidyhydat-060).
-Usage of the webservice is almost identical in tidyhydat.
+The functionality previously provided by this package is now available directly in [`tidyhydat`](https://docs.ropensci.org/tidyhydat/) as [version 0.6.0](https://docs.ropensci.org/tidyhydat/news/index.html#tidyhydat-060).
+Usage of the webservice is almost identical in `tidyhydat`.
 The sole difference is the exclusion of a `token` parameter.
-Instead, tidyhydat makes use of unathenticated calls to the webservice:
+Instead, `tidyhydat` makes use of unathenticated calls to the webservice:

 ```r
 library(tidyhydat)